s4-design/s4/README.md

     <h1>S4</h1>
 </div>
 <p>
-    The customizable and truly responsive framework that provides absolute precision in user interface development.
+    The customizable responsive and truly adaptive framework that provides absolute precision in user interface development.
 The lightweight of S4 makes it desirable in high-load systems.
 </p>

 <br>